-The study of classical authors, in the original language, helps students appreciate enduring literature that has had a profound impact on our cultures and civilizations.
-Through a linguistic-based study of Latin and classical Greek, students become independent scholars—increasingly comfortable with the language and developing strong habits of mind.
+The study of Greek and Roman works, in their original languages, gives students a unique window into understanding two ancient cultures and identifying their ripples, reflections, and distinctions in the modern world.
+Starting from a linguistic-based study of Latin and classical Greek, students become independent scholars—increasingly comfortable with the language and developing strong habits of mind.
 Students learn to be precise and logical readers—skilled in close, textual analysis—and interpreters.
-Class discussions are far-ranging, drawing connections across various disciplines such as English, history, mythology and philosophy.
-Students who choose to study Latin and Greek can become more than just masters of vocabulary, language and syntax—they can gain a centuries-long perspective on modern civilization and languages, and develop a foundation for future study, in many fields.
+Class discussions are far-ranging, drawing connections across various disciplines such as English, history, mythology, archaeology, and philosophy.
+Students who choose to study Latin and Greek become more than just masters of vocabulary, language and syntax—they gain a centuries-long perspective on modern civilization and languages, and develop a strong foundation for future study in many fields.

 From the Classroom